apache/paimon/docs/content/append-table/update.md

 under the License.
 -->

-# Deletion Vectors
+# Update

-{{< hint info >}}
-Currently only Spark SQL supports `DELETE`, `UPDATE` for append table.
-{{< /hint >}}

-Consider SQL:
+Now, only Spark SQL supports DELETE & UPDATE, you can take a look to [Spark Write]({{< ref "spark/sql-write" >}}).

+Example:
 ```sql
 DELETE FROM my_table WHERE currency = 'UNKNOWN';
 ```

+Update append table has two modes:

-By default, it will search for the hit files and then rewrite each file to remove the data that needs to be deleted from the files.
+1. COW (Copy on Write): search for the hit files and then rewrite each file to remove the data that needs to be deleted from the files.
 This operation is costly.
+2. MOW (Merge on Write): By specifying `'deletion-vectors.enabled' = 'true'`, the Deletion Vectors mode can be enabled.

-Deletion vectors mode only marks certain records of the corresponding file for deletion and writes the deletion file, without rewriting the entire file.
+   Only marks certain records of the corresponding file for deletion and writes the deletion file, without rewriting the entire file.

-## Usage

-By specifying `'deletion-vectors.enabled' = 'true'`, the Deletion Vectors mode can be enabled.